Best New York City Christmas Light Tours

 Traveler's tip

-I recommend you to travel to New York between mid-December and before the end of the year, to soak up the Christmas culture of the city
+I recommend you travel to New York between mid-December and before the end of the year, to soak up all the Christmas culture of the city

 Recommendations for a tour to discover the Christmas lights

-- Hot drinks: As the tour is completely outdoors, we recommend that you occasionally buy a tea, coffee or chocolate to take with you in order to escape the cold for a while.
+• Hot drinks: As the tour is completely outdoors, we recommend that you occasionally buy a tea, coffee or chocolate to take with you in order to escape the cold for a bit.

 The best time to discover New York City's Christmas lights is just before nightfall to get a chance to see the lights come on and avoid the cooler temperatures of the evening or early morning.